-Economic Policy Score: 9

-Prior to the global financial crisis, the Danish economy experienced a boom period.
+Economic Policy Score: 9 Prior to the global financial crisis, the Danish economy experienced a boom period.
 Unemployment reached record lows, there was a current account surplus and the public budget was in the black.
 However, there were also clear signs of an overheating economy driven by booming domestic demand.
 The housing market experienced very strong price increases, in part driven by financial liberalizations and the so-called tax freeze, which put a limit on property taxation (ejendomsværdiskatten).
-The high employment rate resulted in wage increases, and since productivity growth fell below competitors' levels, wage competitiveness deteriorated significantly over the period up to the financial crisis.
-Structural problems were growing, but the country's favorable account balance concealed the problems.
+The high employment rate resulted in wage increases and, since productivity growth fell below competitors' levels, wage competitiveness deteriorated significantly over the period up to the financial crisis.
+Structural problems were growing, but the country's favorable account balance and the surpluses on public budgets concealed the problems.

 The global financial crisis significantly affected the Danish economy.
 GDP decreased by about 1% in 2008 and by 5.7% in 2009.
-Although average growth has been positive since 2009, the growth rate has been modest and thus insufficient to produce an employment increase.
-Growth forecasts for 2013, by both the government and the Economic Council, predict a growth rate below 0.5%, and a growth rate close to 1.5% in 2014.
-Hence, the recovery is expected to come slowly.
-Registered unemployment has more than doubled (gross unemployment has increased from 2% to about 6%), but this conceals a much larger drop in employment.
-Roughly, the decrease in employment is twice the increase in unemployment.
+Although average growth has been positive since 2009, the growth rate has been modest and thus insufficient to produce a major employment increase; growth in 2013 was - 0.5%.
+The government and the Economic Council predict a growth rate close to 0.5% in 2014.
+In October 2014, the Economic Council predicted 1.5% growth for 2015 and 2.5% for 2016.
+Hence, the recovery has been delayed and is expected to come only slowly.
+Registered unemployment more than doubled during the crisis (gross unemployment increased from 2% to about 6%), but this concealed a much larger drop in employment.
+Roughly, the decrease in employment was twice the increase in unemployment.
 The difference is explained by a significant drop in the labor force, which is due to large inflows into education, increase in activation, as well as to the number of recipients of social assistance not ready for work.
 Moreover, there may be some hidden unemployment since the registered unemployment rate only includes the unemployed entitled to benefits or social assistance.
-Unemployment insurance is voluntary, implying that some unemployed are not eligible for unemployment benefits, and at the same time a shortening of the benefit period (from four to two years) has been a major issue since expiring unemployment benefits may imply loss of income support since social assistance is means tested on a family basis.
+Unemployment insurance is voluntary, implying that some unemployed are not eligible for unemployment benefits, and at the same time a shortening of the benefit period (from four to two years) has been a major issue.
+Since social assistance is being means tested on a family basis, expiring unemployment benefits may imply a loss of income support.
 Various ad-hoc measures have been taken to minimize the consequences of this "drop out problem."
+According to the latest economic reports, employment is now increasing (almost 20,000 persons over the previous year).
+The Economic Council does not expect the unemployment rate to decline significantly in 2015.